- Ask the guardian whether they could "take them home" with a goofy grin on their face. Usually, the answer is no.

 - One possible interpretation of the "Fake Ending" of Five Nights at Freddy's: Sister Location: if you defeat the secret minigame on Night 5, you get a special cutscene in which Ennard, the animatronic created from pieces of the others, shows up in your house; seeing as the other animatronics were just trying to escape the whole game, it's possible that your character took pity on them and brought Ennard home with him.

-- In CLANNAD, the adorably innocent Ibuki Fuko says she wants to do this to little Ushio-chan, Tomoya's daughter, and to be her older sister.
+- In CLANNAD, the adorably innocent Ibuki Fuko says she wants to do this to little Ushio-chan, Tomoya's daughter, and to be her older sister (even though she's old enough to be the girl's mother).
 Pictured above.

 - An unnamed woman in Da Capo wants to take Sakura home.